 Well, at first I wasn’t going to, but as I was stuffing and cramming my backpack for this new life that I had a list that I was checking off.

 I couldn’t withhold these travel packing tips from you guys with a clear conscience.
+After all you have to have the right gear for exploring the most beautiful places in the world.

 My list centers on keeping your backpack as light as possible, and will work for you whether you are or looking for a backpacking Europe packing list or a month road trip.